TrudAX/denistrunin-blog/src/draft/xpptools-licenseusagelog/index.md

 The user is assigned an SCM license, but no logging activity is found.
 There may be several options - user do not require access to the system and needs to be Disabled or the user is a high-level manager, they may periodically need access, in this case, the option is to add him to SysAdmin role.

+### Quick overview

+Another option to get a quick overview: copy the header data to Excel and paste it to ChatGPT with the following prompt.
+It will provide a nice-looking Executive Summary.

 ## Summary

-License usage log utility can help you to understand how user using the system and adjust licenses
+License usage log utility can help you to understand how user using the system and adjust licenses based on this information.

 The tool can be downloaded from the  [GitHub](https://github.com/TrudAX/XppTools/tree/master/DEVTools/DEVLicenseUtils) .

 It will be interesting to see the feedback, e.g. :

-- Are currenly logged operations provides clear view on the license usage or something else required
+- Are currently logged operations provides clear view on the license usage or something else required
-- Some guidencense that you can share with the community on how to adjust roles based on the tool output
+- Some guidance that you can share with the community on how to adjust roles based on the tool output

 I hope you found this post helpful.
 As always, if you have any suggestions for improvements or questions regarding this implementation, please don't hesitate to reach out.